Cyberpunk Fashion

 Some of the fashion brands taking inspiration from cyberpunk.

-There are many brands that reference direct cyberpunk influences in their product designs or branding.
+Many brands reference direct cyberpunk influences in their product designs or branding.
 Some intersect cyberpunk fashion and so-called “tech wear” aesthetics.
 Raf Simons’ Spring/Summer 2018 menswear collection, for example, refers directly to the aesthetics of Blade Runner.
 Rick Owens debuted a cyberpunk collection for his spring/summer 2014 Paris Fashion Week show – a designer that’s constantly playing with the relationship between humans and technology.